 Responses to survey questions are captured directly by the interviewer at the time of the interview using a computerized questionnaire.
 The computerized questionnaire reduces processing time and costs associated with data entry, transcription errors and data transmission.
-The response data are encrypted to ensure confidentiality and were transferred over a secure network for further processing.
+The response data are encrypted to ensure confidentiality and sent via modem to the appropriate Statistics Canada Regional Office.
+From there they are transmitted over a secure line to Ottawa for further processing.